yuri-pechatnov/caos/tools/save_them_all.md

 execute_cmd("git push origin master")
 ```

-    > git add --ignore-errors  ../tools/*.ipynb
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.ipynb
-    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.md
-    warning: LF will be replaced by CRLF in tools/set_up_magics.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.c
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.cpp
+    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/bash_popen_tmp/*.html
+    fatal: pathspec '../sem24-http-libcurl-cmake/bash_popen_tmp/*.html' did not match any files
+    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/interactive_launcher_tmp/*.log
+    > git add --ignore-errors  ../sem26-fs-fuse/*.ipynb
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.ipynb.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../tools/*.md
+    > git add --ignore-errors  ../sem26-fs-fuse/*.md
-    warning: LF will be replaced by CRLF in tools/README.md.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem26-fs-fuse/*.c
+    > git add --ignore-errors  ../sem26-fs-fuse/*.cpp
+    > git add --ignore-errors -f  -f ../sem26-fs-fuse/bash_popen_tmp/*.html
+    fatal: pathspec '../sem26-fs-fuse/bash_popen_tmp/*.html' did not match any files
+    > git add --ignore-errors -f  -f ../sem26-fs-fuse/interactive_launcher_tmp/*.log
+    > git add -u
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
+    > git commit -m 'yet another update'
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../tools/*.c
-    fatal: pathspec '../tools/*.c' did not match any files
-    > git add --ignore-errors  ../tools/*.cpp
-    fatal: pathspec '../tools/*.cpp' did not match any files
-    > git add --ignore-errors -f  -f ../tools/bash_popen_tmp/*.html
-    > git add --ignore-errors -f  -f ../tools/interactive_launcher_tmp/*.log
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/285257945295938756.log.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/514777858305029088.log.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/809730668465846685.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/882118256055779424.log.
-    The file will have its original line endings in your working directory.
-    > git add -u
-    > git commit -m 'yet another update'
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
+    [master 25a0795] yet another update
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
-    [master 1fdea27] yet another update
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/285257945295938756.log.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/514777858305029088.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/809730668465846685.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/interactive_launcher_tmp/882118256055779424.log.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
-    The file will have its original line endings in your working directory.
-     7 files changed, 91 insertions(+), 109 deletions(-)
+     5 files changed, 57 insertions(+), 39 deletions(-)
-     create mode 100644 tools/interactive_launcher_tmp/285257945295938756.log
-     create mode 100644 tools/interactive_launcher_tmp/514777858305029088.log
-     create mode 100644 tools/interactive_launcher_tmp/809730668465846685.log
-     create mode 100644 tools/interactive_launcher_tmp/882118256055779424.log
     > git push origin master
-    Counting objects: 11, done.
+    Counting objects: 10, done.
     Delta compression using up to 2 threads.
-    Compressing objects: 100% (11/11), done.
+    Compressing objects: 100% (10/10), done.
-    Writing objects: 100% (11/11), 1.80 KiB | 0 bytes/s, done.
+    Writing objects: 100% (10/10), 3.50 KiB | 0 bytes/s, done.
-    Total 11 (delta 7), reused 0 (delta 0)
+    Total 10 (delta 9), reused 0 (delta 0)
-    remote: Resolving deltas: 100% (7/7), completed with 5 local objects.[K
+    remote: Resolving deltas: 100% (9/9), completed with 9 local objects.[K
     To git@github.com:yuri-pechatnov/caos_2019-2020.git
-       fe4282c..1fdea27  master -> master
+       0cf309b..25a0795  master -> master